brookeknowles/Charts-Playlist-Maker/README.md

 ### To do:
 - Make a script that downloads all the dependencies easy
-- Create front end that user can interact with
-  - Allow user to choose a playlist name + description (but have a default as just "NZ Top 40 week dated dd/mm/yy" or something)
-  - Allow user to upload a playlist cover art
+- allow user to upload a playlist cover art
+- make the form have default values